PolySync/polysync-core-cpp-examples/PolysyncLidarTranslator/README.md

  )
 ```

-Generate the ros_bridge files in the src folder of your catkin workspace and copy the ros_bridge project into the root directory of your catkin workspace; as shown below.
+Generate the ros_bridge files in the src folder of your catkin workspace, and copy the ros_bridge project into the root directory of your catkin workspace, as shown below.

 ```bash
 $ cd ~/catkin_ws/src